 The allegations that have since emerged have been so extreme that it threatens the image of IT as boring.
 Nicholas is alleged to have drugged business executives, hired prostitutes and maintained an extensive drug warehouse.
 One allegation recounts how he and other executives smoked so much marijuana on a plane ride that the pilot had to don an oxygen mask.
 Builders at his home are suing him for non-payment for their job of building an underground ‘sex cave’ at his home, replete with secret chambers and a huge bar.

 What makes these claims odd is that Nicholas was seen as rather straight-laced by many.
 He liked staff in suits and ties and was a strong campaigner for criminal justice to toughen up and support victims as well.
 If they are true, it may be a classic case of denial, like those of Senator Larry Craig and church leader Ted Haggard.

-: The environment in many technology companies is often likened to that of dorm halls at Stanford or MIT.
+Shaun Nichols: The environment in many technology companies is often likened to that of dorm halls at Stanford or MIT.
 Broadcom was a bit more like a USC frat house.
-Hotboxing

 On the other hand I'm sure that to many of the young men who worked for Broadcom didn't mind that much; drugs and prostitutes beat the heck out of a wine country gift basket or being named employee of the month as an incentives package.